 Similar to take-back schemes, materials may be offered to contractors as a service rather than a product.
 In this scheme, the materials vendor maintains ownership over the products it supplies to the client, and leases rather than sells them.
 At their end of life for that particular construction, the vendor retrieves their materials for reprocessing or reuse.
 The point of this arrangement is, again, to get more value out of the same batch of materials that would otherwise go to waste or into other hands at recycling, and to reduce the material vendor’s dependence on increasingly-scarce natural resources.

 These schemes can be actualized by doing a pre-refurbish or pre-demolish audit of the building to identify the retainable and reusable materials.
-Building Information Files make this process easier – keeping a ‘passport’ of the building’s material components and their usage history makes it easier to recover as much of them as possible as efficiently as possible, as well as to determine which parts are fit to be retained in the building for further use and which are due for refurbishing or recycling.
-The Building Information Files also provide a place for the results of the audits to be recorded, which allows for standards and targets to be set for the rate of recovery and reuse of construction materials.
+Materials passports make this process easier – keeping a ‘passport’ of the building’s material components and their usage history makes it easier to recover as much of them as possible as efficiently as possible, as well as to determine which parts are fit to be retained in the building for further use and which are due for refurbishing or recycling.
+The materials passport also provides a place for the results of the audits to be recorded, which allows for standards and targets to be set for the rate of recovery and reuse of construction materials.

 Furthermore, construction materials should be designed with their end-of-life in mind.
 Are they recyclable?
 Are they re-manufacturable?
 Are they reusable?
 The bottom line is, what will happen to them at the end of their life?
 If the answer is not any of the above three, it’s time for a redesign.
 Minimizing packaging waste is a matter that is often overlooked – you may have an efficient take-back arrangement for your construction materials, but have you considered what happens to the packages they are set in?
 Consider a system that enables their reuse either as packaging or as a component, source them pre-used yourself, or innovate any other way that ensures they loop back into the circular economy.